2012-Pai-Raymond/Pai-PA5/README.md

 - [SOIL2](https://github.com/SpartanJ/SOIL2)
 - [ASSIMP](https://www.assimp.org/)

-No additional dependencies were used.
+No external dependencies (those not required for clas) were used.